-Some trustees see their role as turning up to 4 meetings a year, but good trustees do a lot more than that, so ensure you recruit good ones.
-Recruiting is a challenge, so here’s an article on how to do it well, with links to resources and organisations who will help you.
+Some charity trustees see their role as turning up to 4 meetings a year, but engaged trustees do a lot more than that, so ensure you recruit good ones.
+It's a challenge, so here’s a CEF resource on how to do it well, with links to resources and organisations who will help you.

 Make expectations clear in your adverts and during the recruitment process.
 That's not about being demanding, but being open and honest with people about what you're asking them to do.
 When interviewing, always ask how he/she feels they could best contribute, so you can make sure that how you engage with them, works for them and you.

-Include in your induction form/notes, space to complete details of their networks and also how to join your social media platforms.
+Include in your trustee application form, space to complete details of their networks and also how to join your social media platforms.

-Most will meet the CEO, but they should also be introduced to the wider team to build a relationship from the outset.
-If they bring expertise in a particular area, such as finance or marketing, ensure they meet that specific team.
+They should meet not only the chair/CEO, but should also be introduced to others on the team to build a relationship from the outset.
+If they bring expertise in a particular area, such as finance or marketing, ensure they meet those who lead on these activities.

 And, that they receive your events/activities diary, so they can come along, if they wish to.

-Why not create a simple engagement plan/diary?
+Why not create a simple trustee board engagement plan/diary?
 Some ideas:

 • Include an events/activities diary in the board pack and, better still, include it as an agenda item.